-- 8.1 Authorization to Operate a Day Treatment Program - 8.1.1 As a condition for being authorized by the Division to operate a day treatment program, a licensee shall make application to and have been determined by the Division to be in full compliance with the Requirements of this Chapter, in addition to the Requirements of 1.0, 2.0 and 3.0. - 8.1.2 If a day treatment program chooses to use any form of restrictive procedure as defined by Requirement 1.35, the day treatment program shall secure prior written authorization from the Division and shall comply with the Requirements of Chapter 9.0.
+- 8.1 Authorization to Operate a Day Treatment Program - 8.1.1 (Rule 8.01) As a condition for being authorized by the Division to operate a day treatment program, a licensee shall make application to and have been determined by the Division to be in full compliance with the requirements of this section, in addition to the requirements of sections 1.0, 2.0, 3.0 and 4.0 of this regulation. - 8.1.2 (Rule 8.02) If a day treatment program chooses to use any form of restrictive procedure as defined by Requirement subsection (Rule) 1.35, the day treatment program shall secure prior written authorization from the Division and shall comply with the requirements of section 9.0.